-Another common behavior issue guardians of fearful dogs share is an untoward reaction to stressful situations and/or environmental issues (e.g., thunder, loud noises, new places).
+Another common behavior issue guardians of fearful dogs share is an untoward reaction to stressful situations and/or environmental issues (e.g., thunder, fireworks, other loud noises, new places).
 The behavior their dogs exhibit ranges from mild anxiety to a full-blown “panic attack“.
 Separation anxiety is another undesirable behavior often exhibited in fearful dogs.
 Most guardians have no idea why their dog reacts as they do, and most are looking to determine what they can do to help their dogs.
 As a last resort, some guardians find themselves relinquishing these dogs back to a shelter because the dog’s behavior is not manageable for them.
 The San Francisco Society for the Prevention of Cruelty to Animals (SF SPCA) is the SF Bay Area’s largest and most progressive adoption agency, and their response to the widespread behavioral problems is to offer specialized “bravery classes for shy dogs“.
 However, they have one very significant caveat:

 “These classes are not suitable for dogs who have shown fear-based aggression or reactivity towards people or dogs, including lunging, snapping or having a history or incident of having bitten previously.”